The best running jackets 2023: ultralight windbreakers and waterproofs

 The co-founder and former editor of Trail Running magazine, Claire now runs the YouTube channel Wild Ginger Running, creating films packed with trail- and ultra-running content.
 An award-winning journalist, writing for outdoor and adventure sports magazines and websites, her first book The Ultimate Guide to Trail Running 5k to 50k is out in January 2021.
 Claire also speaks and presents at events and races.

-How to choose a running jacket
+How to choose the best running jacket

 The best running jackets can be quite an investment, so you need to consider what you will need from the garment.
 We've broken down some of the key considerations below and included a few frequently asked questions too, for good measure...